-Risk Appetite Statement -Quantitative Indicators
+Risk Appetite Statement - Quantitative Indicators

 Quantitative Indicators Normal Warning Limit

 Total Capital Adequacy >130% <110% 100%

 Concentration Risk ≤20.00% >50.00% ≤25.00%

 Liquidity Risk(maindain a minimum of 33%) >110.00% ≤110.00% >100.00%

-Key Risk Area Regulatory Requirement Level (%) at 31 December 2024 Comments Total Capital Adequacy 100% 219% The Company considers the current level of the ratio as acceptable and well above it risk appetite thresholds.
+Key Risk Area Regulatory Requirement Level (%) at 31 December 2024 Comments Total Capital Adequacy 100% 224% The Company considers the current level of the ratio as acceptable and well above it risk appetite thresholds.
 The Company always strives to always maintain adequate funds to meet regulatory own funds.
 Where the 100% ratio is close to be reached, the Company will consider the relevant actions to be taken (e.g., additional fund raised).
-Concentration Risk - Client money held 25% of own funds 37% The Company is in the process to diversify clients money further.
+Concentration Risk - Client money held 25% of own funds 33% The Company is in the process to diversify clients money further.
 Due to redemptions of bonds mainly we have those discrepancies.
-Target is to maintain clients' money allocation below 25% in various banks.

-Key Risk Area Regulatory Requirement Level (%) at 31 December 2024 Comments Liquidity Risk maintain a minimum of 33% of fixed overheads in liquid assets 123% The Company considers the current level of the ratio is acceptable and well above the minimum regulatory limit.
+Target is to maintain clients' money allocation below 25% in each bank.
+Liquidity Risk maintain a minimum of 33% of fixed overheads in liquid assets 123% The Company considers the current level of the ratio is acceptable and well above the minimum regulatory limit.
 The Company constantly monitors the relevant amount of liquid assets against the fixed overhead balance, to be in line with the law and thus satisfy its liquidity requirements.